KayaBasak/data-science-portfolio/README.md

 ## 🚀 About Me
 - 🎓 MEng student in **Mechanical and Industrial Engineering** at the University of Toronto
 - 🔍 Focus on **Data Analytics & Machine Learning**
-- 🛠 Skills: Python, NumPy, pandas, matplotlib, seaborn, scikit-learn, pytorch
+- 🛠 Skills: Python, NumPy, pandas, matplotlib, seaborn, scikit-learn, PyTorch
 - ✍️ Writing about my projects and learnings on [Medium](https://medium.com)
 - 🌐 Building hands-on projects and sharing them here on GitHub